Forensic Similarity for Speech Deepfakes: Experimental Setup

 In this second training stage, we focus on training the similarity model to learn a forensic similarity mapping, i.e., to determine whether two speech samples share the same origin or come from different sources.
 The pre-trained feature extractor is imported and arranged in the Siamese configuration described in \Cref{sec:method}, while the training data remain the same as in \Cref{sec:setup}~B.

 When using RawNet2 as the feature extractor, the embedding dimensionality is $L = 1024$.
 For ResNet18, the embeddings have size $L = 256$, for AASIST $L = 160$, and for LCNN $L = 128$.
-In all cases, the dimensionality is reduced to $M = 64$ through the initial fully connected layer of the similarity model.
+In all cases, the dimensionality is reduced to $M = 64$ through the initial fully connected layer of the similarity model, which was selected based on experimental tuning.

 We conducted parallel experiments under two training strategies: in the first, the weights of the feature extractor are kept frozen; in the second, the extractor is fine-tuned jointly with the similarity model whenever the latter improves.
 The similarity model receives pairs of embeddings generated by the Siamese architecture from two selected input speech tracks, together with a binary label (\num{1} if both embeddings belong to the same class $y^\text{GEN}_c$, \num{0} otherwise).